vil/H4X-Tools/readme.md

 | Exit                  | Exits the tool.                                                                                                   |

 > [!NOTE]
-> IG Scrape requires you to log in, in order to use it.
+> -IG Scrape requires you to log in, in order to use it.

-> [!NOTE]
+>
-> SMS Bomber only works with US numbers.
+> -SMS Bomber only works with US numbers.

-> [!NOTE]
+>
-> You might get rate limited after using some of the tools for too long.
+> -You might get rate limited after using some of the tools for too long.

 # Installation
 I'll upload already built executables to the [releases](https://github.com/V1li/H4X-Tools/releases) tab, but I'd recommend installing the tool manually by following the instructions below.
 This way you also get the freshest version.

 ## Setup
-view the [wiki page](https://github.com/V1li/H4X-Tools/wiki) for more detailed tutorial.
 > [!IMPORTANT]
-> Make sure you have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed.
+> Make sure you have [Python](https://www.python.org/downloads/) and [Git](https://git-scm.com/downloads) installed.
+>
+> view the [wiki page](https://github.com/V1li/H4X-Tools/wiki) for more detailed tutorial.

 ### Linux
 1. Clone the repo `git clone https://github.com/v1li/h4x-tools.git`